Indranil-Evenflow/Scheduling_Lag-CalculationWidget/README.md

 IGNORE_WHEN_COPYING_START
 IGNORE_WHEN_COPYING_END
 .
-├── 📂 assets
-│   └── dashboard_screenshot.png   (Your app screenshot)
-├── 📜 app.py                       # Contains the Streamlit front-end UI and logic
+├── app.py              # Main Streamlit application file (UI logic)
-├── 📜 process_data.py              # Contains all the backend data processing functions
+├── process_data.py     # Core data processing functions
-├── 📜 requirements.txt            # Lists all project dependencies
+├── requirements.txt    # List of project dependencies
-└── 📜 README.md                     # This file
+└── README.md           # This file
-Technologies Used

-Streamlit: For the interactive web application interface.

-Pandas: For core data manipulation and analysis.

-Plotly Express: For creating interactive data visualizations.

-OpenPyXL: For writing data to and formatting .xlsx files.
+License

+This project is licensed under the MIT License.
+See the LICENSE file for details.